CoulonLab/Keizer-et-al_bioRxiv/README.md

 |**Python pipeline for concatenating** raw microscopy images| [`CoulonLab/chromag-pipeline`](https://github.com/CoulonLab/chromag-pipeline) | [Zenodo](https://zenodo.org/record/4674417) |
 |**Magnetic simulations**:<ul><li>MagSim Python library</li><li>Jupyter notebook for calibrating and generating maps</li></ul>| [`CoulonLab/MagSim`](https://github.com/CoulonLab/MagSim) | [Zenodo](https://zenodo.org/record/4672595) |
 |**Python library for force inference** using polymer models| [`SGrosse-Holz/rouselib`](https://github.com/SGrosse-Holz/rouselib) | [Zenodo](https://zenodo.org/record/4674399) |

+## Publication status
+The study [Keizer et al.](https://www.biorxiv.org/content/10.1101/2021.04.20.439763v1) is available as a preprint.
+It has not yet been peer reviewed and is not yet published in a journal.

+## Data re-use policy
+As [standard practice in the field](https://www.4dnucleome.org/policies.html), researchers using this public, but as yet unpublished data must contact the specific data producer (antoine.coulon@curie.fr) to discuss possible coordinated publication.
+Unpublished data are those that have never been described and referenced by a peer-reviewed publication.

+In addion to this restriction, all the code and data in this repository is under GPLv3 license (see the [`LICENSE`](LICENSE) file for details).